EarthObservationSimulator/orbitpy/orbitpy/docs/output_desc.rst

 that the name of the satellite is same as the name of the directory in which the corresponding state data file is present.
 For example if we have
 */sat12/state*, */sat32/state* as the input state files, the name of the resulting output files are *sat12_sat32_detailed* and *sat12_sat32_concise*.

 Description of the data in the *_detailed* file is as follows.
 The first row contains the epoch.
+The second row contains the time-step size in seconds.
-The second row contains the column headers with the subsequent rows containing the corresponding data.
+The third row contains the column headers with the subsequent rows containing the corresponding data.

 .. csv-table:: Detailed contact description
    :header: Column, Data type, Units, Description
    :widths: 10,10,5,40

-   Time[s], float, seconds, Time referenced to the epoch.
-   AccessOrNoAccess,bool,, Possible values are :code:`True` or :code:`False` corresponding to access and no-access.
+   TimeIndex, int, , Time-index AccessOrNoAccess,bool,, Possible values are :code:`True` or :code:`False` corresponding to access and no-access.
    Range[km], float, kilometers, Distance between the two satellites.

 Description of the data in the *_concise* file is as follows.
-The first row contains the epoch.
-The second row contains the column headers with the subsequent rows containing the corresponding data.
+The first row contains the epoch. he second row contains the time-step size in seconds.
+The third row contains the column headers with the subsequent rows containing the corresponding data.

 .. csv-table:: Concise contact description
    :header: Column, Data type, Units, Description
    :widths: 10,10,5,40

-   AccessFrom[s],float, seconds, Access interval start time.
+   AccessFromIndex,int,, Access interval start time-index.
-   AccessTo[s], float, seconds, Access interval end time.
+   AccessToIndex, int,, Access interval end time-index.

+.. _satt2gnd_comm_op:

 Ground Stations Contact Data
 ==============================